 - I’m drooling over quite a few of Châtelaine Designs’ pieces.

-- Islamic designs, including verses from Al-Quran.
+- Islamic and Arabic designs.
 Some free patterns are available on the site.

 - JJM Designs has some marvelous space-themed pieces in the Science section of their site, as well as some lovely mandalas.